 The latest statistics (2014) from the General Council on Finance and Administration are extraordinary numbers.

 In 2014, the United Methodist Church in the United States had around 7 million members, of which 4 million were women.
-There were 480,000 women in UMW units in the UMC, which means that for every woman who belonged to an official UMW unit in the local church, there were seven women who did not.
+There were 480,000 women in UMW units in the UMC, which means that for every woman who belonged to an official UMW unit in the local church, there were eight women who did not.
 Furthermore, the statistics show that since 2010 the UMW has lost 90,000 women and over 2,000 units/circles in local churches.
 There were 32,408 churches in the US in 2014.
 Less than half had UMW units.

 It is also important to note that some UMW women and groups in the local church are in name only.
 They do not use official program materials, the reading program and Bible studies developed by the New York UMW staff, and some do not support official mission giving.
 These women and units are nevertheless counted in the official numbers.
 When you consider those facts, the numbers from GFAC become even more sobering.